kobajs/next-github-light/README.md

-This is a lighter version of Github, proposed by a job challenge.
+This is a lighter version of Github.

+## Notes from Author

+The code was made in 3 days on go-horse mode, so flaw in archtecture aspects and automated tests, so take this into consideration

 ## Challenge